aggarret/redshift/ReadMe.md

     '''
     iam.detach_role_policy(RoleName=DWH_IAM_ROLE_NAME, PolicyArn="arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess")
     iam.delete_role(RoleName=DWH_IAM_ROLE_NAME)
 ```

-**Additional instructions:  **If you are running this file from the command line, please comment out everything after prettyRedshiftProps(myClusterProps) (see 5.a).
+**Additional instructions:** If you are running this file from the command line, please comment out everything after prettyRedshiftProps(myClusterProps) (see 5.a).
 Wait about 10 minutes and then comment out steps 3 -5 (you can still run 5a )  and 7-10.
 Steps 9 and 10 should not run until we extract have run our scripts to create our tables and clean our data.
-Steps 8 and 9 can be modified to use pythons [psycopg2](https://pypi.org/project/psycopg2/)  library to work from the command line instead of using the [Jupyter Magic Method](https://towardsdatascience.com/jupyter-magics-with-sql-921370099589https://towardsdatascience.com/jupyter-magics-with-sql-921370099589).
+Steps 8 and 9 can be modified to use pythons [psycopg2](https://pypi.org/project/psycopg2/)  library to work from the command line instead of using the SQL [Jupyter Magic Methods](https://towardsdatascience.com/jupyter-magics-with-sql-921370099589https://towardsdatascience.com/jupyter-magics-with-sql-921370099589).

 ### SQL Queries